-- In accordance with section 94 of the Local Government Regulation 2012, the council adopted the Rural Fire Resources Levy Special Charge overall plan at its meeting of 30 June 2020. - (2) The council has decided the following under the Rural Fire Resources Levy Special Charge overall plan: - (a) the amount of the special charge for the Rural Fire Brigades Services which is to be levied on the Applicable rateable land is \$39.00 per annum; - (b) the Applicable rateable land is the rateable land not within the boundary of the Urban Fire Boundaries of Queensland. - (3) The special charge for the Rural Fire Brigades Services collected by the council is to be forwarded, at quarterly intervals, to the Ipswich Group Rural Fire Brigades to fund the Rural Fire Brigades Services.
+- (1) In accordance with section 94 of the Local Government Regulation 2012, council adopted the Rural Fire Resources Levy Special Charge overall plan at its meeting of 24 June 2021. - (2) Council has decided the following under the Rural Fire Resources Levy Special Charge overall plan: - (a) the amount of the special charge for the Rural Fire Brigades Services which is to be levied on the Applicable rateable land is \$39.00 per annum; - (b) the Applicable rateable land is the rateable land not within the boundary of the Urban Fire Boundaries of Queensland. - (3) The special charge for the Rural Fire Brigades Services collected by council is to be forwarded, at quarterly intervals, to the Ipswich Group Rural Fire Brigades to fund the Rural Fire Brigades Services.